bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 There are other ways to implement transactionality, but the above should be preferred.

 ### Sesssion Management
-The session is important t
+The session is important to keep transient data that survives accross requests.
+The following guidelines and best practices apply:
+- The size of the data that's added to a session should be small in six
 ### Usage of Null
 Usage of Null in code or as a return value should be avoided.